igprrr/igprrr/README.md

 ### Hi there, I'm Igor 👋

-Welcome to my profile, I'm a computer student, studying programming and taking courses in the area.
+Welcome to my profile.
+I am an information analyst with experience in full stack web programming, and I am always studying various areas to further expand my knowledge.

 Follow me: